Vacation season is almost upon us. And one of the best vacation spots in Maine for families is the Midcoast towns of

 Family vacations are such a great way to grow together, share experiences, have fun and adventures, and enjoy each other’s company.
 So as you sort through your Maine family vacation plans, you want to know about family-friendly activities in Camden and Rockport.
 That way everyone will have something they enjoy, you’ll all have activities to look forward to, and you can look forward to the memories you’ll create together.

-Camden and Rockport, Maine, located in the heart of mid-coast Maine, are excellent places for families to explore together.
-In fact, if you’re searching for the “best things to do with kids near me” while staying in Camden and Rockport, you’ll find many great kid-friendly activities near the coast, with even more options of things to do with kids in Midcoast Maine inland.
+The coastal towns of Camden and Rockport, Maine, located in the heart of mid-coast Maine, are excellent places for families to explore together.
+In fact, if you’re searching for the “best things to do with kids near me” while staying in Camden and Rockport, you’ll find many great kid-friendly activities near the coast, with even more options for things to do with kids in Maine in nearby towns.

 Camden Harbor Park

 Camden Harbor Park and Amphitheater is located right off of Highway 1 on Camden Harbor.
 Each year, Camden Harbor Park hosts countless picnics, festivals, concerts, and so much more.
 The Camden Harbor Park is on the National Historic Registry based on its unique designs dating back to the 1930s.
 And of course, you can enjoy a beautiful, panoramic view of Camden Harbor.

 Here’s some aerial footage of Camden Harbor including the park.